How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 I removed the clamps when the glue was dry.
 Next, I clamped the jig to my workbench.
 I placed the base plate of the saw against the fence and trimmed the excess off the base of the jig.

 I repeated this step on the other side of the jig.
-Now the fence is square to each side of the jig and our cutting guide is ready to use.
+Now the fence is square to each side of the jig and the cutting guide is ready to use.

 How to Use the Circular Saw Cutting Guide